bradley-z/Capital-One-Mindsumo/README.md

 * Input a genre and displays all podcasts that fall in that genre.
 Can input a number *n* to view the top *n* results, sorted.
 If *n* is 0, then all results will be displayed, unsorted.
 Implemented using mygpoclient library.

 #### Smart Sort
 * Assumes that the podcast you should listen to first is the one that would take you the least amount of times to catch up to.
 First calculated average episode release interval for each subscription and used that data in conjunction with episodes released and an input of how many podcasts one will listen to per day to calculate the time to catch up to each subscription and saves the data in a JSON.
 Generates a table and then sorts by days to catch up, ascending.
-Assumes the user is subscribed to top 25 podcasts, but can be ran again to generate JSON for another user.
+Assumes the user is subscribed to top 25 podcasts, but function can be ran again to generate JSON for another user.

 ### Extra features
 #### Login